dortania/dortania.github.io/_posts/2021-05-03-acidanthera-may.md

   * Includes 3rd Party NVMe Patches, allowing for up-to 90% power reduction at idle on non-Apple drives
   * Sidecar Support for models excluded by Apple

-Overall we're extremely happy with the progress made, and with macOS 12 a little over a month away we early await to see what else Apple has for us to fix.
+Overall we're extremely happy with the progress made, and with macOS 12 a little over a month away we eagerly await to see what else Apple has for us to fix.
 Hope everyone enjoys the new releases!

 ———Khronokernel